mkaufhol/aws-environment-store-manager/README.md

-# AWS Parameter store manager
+# AWS environment store manager

 This python library makes interactions with the AWS Parameter Store easier by providing a Management class that bundles CRUD operations for hierarchical parameters.
 At its core it just wraps boto3 functions into